lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/build.rst

 Any secondary output from running the EnergyPlusToFMU tools can be deleted safely.
 Secondary output includes:

-- A utility executable, called ``idf-to-fmu-export-prep.exe`` on Windows, and ``idf-to-fmu-export-prep`` on Linux and MacOS (the different names allow dual-boot users to work in the same directory).
+- A utility executable, with the base name ``idf-to-fmu-export-prep``.
   This executable will appear in your current working directory.
   If deleted, it will be rebuilt on the next run of EnergyPlusToFMU.
+  Note that the full name of this executable depends on the operating system.
+  This allows users with dual-boot or virtual machines to work in the same directory.
+  The full names are:

+    - ``idf-to-fmu-export-prep-win.exe`` on Windows.
+    - ``idf-to-fmu-export-prep-linux`` on Linux.
+    - ``idf-to-fmu-export-prep-darwin`` on Macintosh OS X.

 - Compiled Python files, with the extension "``.pyc``".
   They are written to the script directory.